 Compliance considerations

-Making sure compliance requirements (funding agency and project specific) such as human subject, animal subject, responsible conduct of research, financial conflict of interest, etc. are satisfied.
-Typically this is completed by a research compliance office, but most pre-award offices still need to verify the appropriate documents are completed/approved prior to turning the project over to the post-award group.
+When an award is secured, research administration teams are responsible for ensuring a project maintains compliance with institutional, federal, and funder-specific requirements, including human subject, animal subject, financial conflict of interest, and hazardous materials regulations.
+Typically, this is completed by a research compliance office, but most pre-award offices still need to verify that the appropriate documents are completed and approved prior to turning the project over to the post-award group.
+Compliance management software can help ensure the proper guardrails are in place and that projects undergo ongoing compliance monitoring well past the initial pre-award setup.

 Post-Award Research Administration

-What does it mean to work in a post-award office?
-While this too can vary by organization, post-award processes include the following:
+With pre-award responsibilities covered, what does it mean to work in a post-award office?
+While this, too, can vary by organization, post-award processes usually include the following tasks:

 Financial compliance monitoring

-Making sure expenses charged to the project meet standards set forth by your organization, the government, and the funding agency.
+Because award finances are subject to specific conditions and limitations, post-award teams must ensure expenses charged to a project meet standards set forth by your organization, the government, and the funding agency.

 Monitoring, reporting, and billing

-Generating invoices for use of research facilities or charge back centers, tracking those funds, monitoring and tracking space and equipment usage, preparing and submitting interim and final financial reports, invoicing or completing funding agency drawdowns, etc.
+As a project progresses, administrators will need to generate invoices for use of research facilities or charge back centers, tracking those funds, monitoring and tracking space and equipment usage, preparing and submitting interim and final financial reports, and invoicing or completing funding agency drawdowns.
+When animal research subjects are involved, this process overlaps significantly with Vivarium Management responsibilities.

 Project reporting